-Our strategic initiatives are driven by the realization that the Inland Region faces a number of challenges that illuminate historical and ongoing dimensions of structural inequality.
+Our strategic initiatives are driven by the realization that the Inland Region faces challenges that illuminate historical and ongoing dimensions of structural inequality.
 To address these challenges, UCR will adopt a dual focus on engaging locally and expanding outward to promote mutually beneficial influences across systems.
 Thus, our local and regional efforts will inform our national and international practices, and, in turn, all of these experiences will inform our local decision making and action.
-Together, this dynamic system will enable us to realize the following strategic goals in the service of promoting equity and justice in our community, and in our interactions with our environment.
+Together, this dynamic system will enable us to realize the following strategic goals in the service of promoting equity and justice in our community, in our natural environment and around the world.

-The CPG identified six overarching goals.
+The Contributions to the Public Good Working Group identified six overarching goals.
 We present these goals by first providing a list of strategic initiatives that support the goals.
 We next offer a list of suggested tools for implementation and measuring progress.
-We conclude each goal section by providing one or two imaginative, future-oriented vignettes that imagine what enactment could achieve and might entail.
+We conclude each goal section by providing one or two future-oriented vignettes that imagine what enactment could achieve and might entail.
+The complementary matrix in Appendix 2 provides a draft work plan for implementation.